KooEeVee/24dbwebapp/README.md

 * Fix question and option order when showing quizzes
 * Internal Server Error when palying as not loggedin
 * Loggedin users can play a quiz only once
+* Add cancel buttons to forms
+* Message no quizes yet on admin page
+* Add your answers to quiz result page
+* Messages according to the result on the result page